-Pamet River Professional Review and Guide
+Pamet River Professional Guide

 "This picturesque tidal stream meanders like few others, almost to the point of creating oxbows; you often feel you’re moving north-south as often as east-west on this watercourse that nourishes a broad salt marsh.
 Of course, the tide can work for you: If you launch a couple hours after slack high, you can enjoy a pretty sweet ride out to the bay, with only occasional paddling required.